-- Light: Dappled, bright light, mimicking what is found under a tropical canopy.
-Phllodendrons can be acclimated to nearly direct sunlight in the right conditions, but they thrive in light shade.
+Light: Provide dappled, bright light, mimicking what is found under a tropical canopy.
+Philodendrons can be acclimated to nearly direct sunlight in the right conditions, but they thrive in light shade.

-- Temperature: Variable, but no philodendron likes going below about 55 degrees F for long.
+Temperature: There temperature range is variable, but no philodendron likes going below about 55 F for long.

-- Soil: Rich, loose potting media.
+Soil: Philodendrons like rich, loose potting media.
 Use a moss stick or other support for the climbing types.

-- Fertilizer: Slow-release pellets in the beginning of the growing season, or weekly liquid fertilizer.
+Fertilizer: Use slow-release pellets at the beginning of the growing season, or weekly liquid fertilizer.

-Self-heading philodendrons sometimes send out plantlets that can be potted up once they gain some size. are larger.
+Self-heading philodendrons sometimes send out plantlets that can be potted up once they gain some size.
 Philodendrons rarely flower indoors, so gathering seeds and planting them is not an option.

 Some of the philodendron varieties are extremely fast-growers, especially the climbers.
 Pinch off the new growth to keep the plant manageable and repot them annually as they outgrow their pots.

 Repot larger self-heading varieties as needed.
 These kinds (especially.
-P. selloum and P. bipinnatifidum) can sometimes grow into very large specimens (eight feet tall, with two- to three-foot leaves), so be aware you'll need room for them to grow.
+P. selloum and P. bipinnatifidum) can sometimes grow into very large specimens (8 feet tall, with 2- to 3-foot leaves), so be aware you'll need room for them to grow.

-- P. scandens: a very popular climber, sometimes called the sweetheart plant.
+- P. scandens: A very popular climber, it is sometimes called the sweetheart plant.
 It has heart-shaped leaves that are sometimes variegated

-- P. erubescens: a vigorous climber with reddish stems and leaves
+- P. erubescens: This is a vigorous climber with reddish stems and leaves

-- P. melanochrysum: a stunning climber with dark, velvety leaves powdered in bronze
+- P. melanochrysum: This plant is a stunning climber with dark, velvety leaves powdered in bronze

-- P. Rojo: a self-heading hybrid that stays small and manageable but retains its vigor
+- P. Rojo: This is a self-heading hybrid that stays small and manageable but retains its vigor

-- P. selloum: large, self-heading plant with deeply lobed leaves; sometimes called Lacy Tree Philodendron
+- P. selloum: This large, self-heading plant with deeply lobed leaves is sometimes called lacy tree philodendron

-- P. bipinnatifidum: large, self-heading plant with half-lobed leaves; sometimes called Tree Philodendron
+- P. bipinnatifidum: This large, self-heading plant with half-lobed leaves is sometimes called tree philodendron